 - sesame seeds

-- Next, prepare chicken breast by thinly slicing into bite-sized pieces.
+- Next, prepare chicken breast by thinly slicing it into bite-sized pieces.
+We like to cut ours extra thin so it ends up like take-out style kung pao chicken.

-- Heat 1 tablespoon of olive oil in a large pan over medium/high heat.
-Add diced chicken and season with salt and pepper.
-Saute for 3-4 minutes to partially cook.
+- Heat 1 tablespoon of olive oil (or more, if needed) in a large frying pan over medium/high heat.
+When the olive oil is fragrant, add diced chicken and season with salt and pepper.
+Saute for 3-4 minutes to partially cook it.
 Then, remove from heat and set aside.

 - Place the lid on the skillet and let steam for 2-3 minutes.
-This will really help cook the green beans and ensure that the chicken is fully cooked.
+You can add a tablespoon or two of water to help this process if needed.
+Steaming will really help cook the green beans and ensure that the chicken is fully cooked.

 - Remove the lid and mix.
 Then, scoot chicken and green beans to one side of the pan and add the sauce to the other.
-Sprinkle around 2 teaspoons of cornstarch on top of the sauce and whisk over medium/high heat.
+Bring to a simmer.
+Once simmering, add in corn starch slurry and continue whisking until sauce has thickened.

-- Serve over your favorite grain with sesame seeds and peanuts.
+- Serve kung pao chicken over your favorite grain with sesame seeds and peanuts.

 Tips & Notes